NPU-RCIR/Neural-Predictor/README.md

 ### 2.1 Numerical Evaluation

+We provided pretrained models for evaluation.
+Run `bash scripts/evaluation.sh` to reproduce the results that presented in the paper. **In addition, the RMSE results on 13 unseen trajectories are shown in `dump/evaluation/rmse_result.csv`**, which corresponds the results of Table I in the paper.
+If you want to train your own LLS, please follow the instructions below.

 * Processing BEM data

   The dataset for training and testing in this work is adopted from BEM dataset.
 For sake of convenience, we provided BEM dataset in the `data` folder.
 Navigate to the `data/BEM` folder, run `python process_data.py` , then some figures and files will appear in the `data/BEM` folder